sourcegraph/go-vcs/README.md

 Run `go get ./...` to resolve dependencies.

-For hg blame, you need to install hglib: `pip install hglib`.
+For hg blame, you need to install hglib: `pip install python-hglib`.

 Installing